 You CAN Make Candy!
 Do you keep your eyes peeled for fun foods that can start a new holiday food gift tradition?
 I do.
 A couple of years ago I tried my hand at making caramels…and just like that, new recipes were added to my holiday season make-it list.
 Caramels are delectable and very easy to make, even if you’ve never made candy before, and they make great gifts – that’s why I wanted to share them in The Recipe Box for December.

-Disclaimer: I was compensated by DMI Agency for key ingredients in this recipe and for writing the printed column, The Recipe Box, in Direct Magazine’s September issue.
+Disclaimer: I was compensated by DMI Agency for writing this recipe in the printed column, The Recipe Box, in Direct Magazine’s November issue.
 All opinions are my own.

-Disclaimer: Melissa’s Produce generously supplied the book and produce for the recipe in this post (thank you!).
+Disclaimer: Quarto Cooks generously provided the cookbooks for this post and giveaway.
 I was not compensated in any other way, and all the opinions expressed are my own.

 Disclaimer: In exchange for writing three posts about the 2016 International Food Bloggers Conference, I was given a reduced rate to attend.
 I was not compensated in any other way, and all the opinions expressed are my own.
-This is the first of the three posts.
+This is the third and final post.

 Spending a weekend at a food bloggers’ conference is always jam-packed with activity, food and facts – which is all fun, of course!
 It always takes a little while after returning home to sort out everything in my head.
 Spending time and connecting with old and new friends is, I think, the best part of attending these events.